W3SRotterdam/GCS/GCS/App_Plugins/W3S_GCS/README.md

 - `CX Key`            > The custom search engine ID to use for this request.
 Visit **<https://cse.google.com/all>** to create a new search engine and retrieve the token id.
 - `API Key`           > JSON/Atom Custom Search API requires the use of an API key.
 Visit **<https://console.developers.google.com/apis/credentials>** to create an API key or to retrieve an exisiting one.
 Do not forget to enable the Google Custom Search API via Library.

-Optional:
-- `Development URL`  > If the application is running on a development domain enter the URL of the domain you which to search (as configured in the custom search engine).
-Note that this is only intended for testing purposes.
-When running a umbraco application with multiple websites refer to "2B Multiple domain configuration"
+- `Development URL`  > Is the application running on a development environment/domain or in the development environment in Umbraco Cloud?
+Then enter the URL of the domain you which to search (as configured in the custom search engine > `Sites to search`)."

 ### 2 A Single domain configuration
 If you're running an umbraco installation serving just one website then follow these steps:

 - 1 Allow the `Search` document type to be created in the content tree.
-This may me done via the `Developer` section.
+This may me done via the `Settings` section.
 - 2 Add the search page beneath a node of your choice in the content tree.